Top 6 Restaurant and Fast-Food Stocks to Buy in 2022

 Starbucks is based out of Seattle, and it’s expanded rapidly.
 It has become the largest coffee chain in the world.
 At the start of 2022, Starbucks had more than 34,300 company-operated and licensed stores.

 Even after some challenging years, that number is up 4% from the prior year.
 Starbucks has built a smooth drive-thru experience as well as online ordering.
 With the Starbucks app, you can easily order and earn points.
-The rewards program keeps customers coming back for more.
+And the rewards program keeps customers coming back for more.

-Although its main products are drinks, Starbucks is easily one of the top fast-food stocks.
+Although its main products are drinks, Starbucks is easily one of the top fast-food stocks to buy.
 It also offers up a wide range of food options.
 The company continues to test new products and push profits higher.
-And if you’re interested in learning more about the coffee industry, check out these top coffee stocks.
+And if you’re interested in gaining more exposure to the coffee industry, check out these top coffee stocks.

 Chipotle Survives and Thrives

 Not long ago, Chipotle went through a string of food safety issues.
 At the time, its customer base cratered… but the company has overcome those issues.
-It’s now pushing into new frontiers.
+It’s now pushing into new frontiers as one of the best fast food stocks.

 Chipotle doesn’t have as wide of a reach as McDonald’s or Starbucks.
 It operates close to 2,800 restaurants throughout the United States.
 However, this gives more room to grow.
 The burrito chain is looking to fill 20,000 restaurant jobs.
 To attract employees, the company has also increased its minimum wage.